-How Would my Skin Be Tested to Make Sure It is Elastic Enough for Chin Liposuction?
+How Would the Skin Be Tested to Make Sure It is Elastic Enough for Chin Liposuction?

 You need an exam by a Board Certified Plastic Surgeon to evaluate your skin laxity first.
 Age is a factor, but UV damage is a bigger one.
 The 3 most serious complications are skin laxity, asymmetry, and a lack of results.
 These are the 3 most common ones we see who come to us for a second opinion.